blackmirror-media/BMInputBox/README.md

 ### Cocoapods

 CocoaPods is the recommended way to add BMInputBox to your project.
+As BMInputBox is written in Swift, you need to add the `use_frameworks!` option to your podfile.

 ```
 pod 'BMInputBox'